lpgthayaparan/lpgthayaparan.github.io/_pages/about.md

 **Works in Progress**

-* Georgia Perakis (MIT), Leann Thayaparan (MIT), Setareh Boroujeni (Oracle Retail Business Unit), Kiran Panchamgam (Oracle Retail Business Unit), and Rebecca Schubertruegmer (Oracle Retail Business Unit) (2022). [](https://leannthayaparan.netlify.app/publication/umotem-upper-bounding-method-for-optimizing-over-tree-ensemble-models/)
+* Georgia Perakis (MIT), Leann Thayaparan (MIT), Setareh Boroujeni (Oracle Retail Business Unit), Kiran Panchamgam (Oracle Retail Business Unit), and Rebecca Schubertruegmer (Oracle Retail Business Unit) (2022).
+[UMOTEM: Upper bounding method for optimizing over tree ensemble Models] (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3972341). submitted to Management Science.
 * Georgia Perakis and Leann Thayaparan (2022).
-[Optimizing Electric Vehicle Batteries to Act as Distributed Renewable Energy Storage](https://leannthayaparan.netlify.app/publication/optimizing-electric-vehicles-batteries-to-act-as-dis-tributed-renewable-energy-storage/). work in progress.
+[The role of electric vehicle driver behavior in moving to zero emissions]. soon to be submitted to Operations Research
 * Tamar Cohen-Hillel, Georgia Perakis, Ionnis Spantidakis, and Leann Thayaparan (2022).
-[The SAFE Method for Feature Reduction and Prediction](https://leannthayaparan.netlify.app/publication/the-safe-method-for-feature-reduction-and-prediction/). soon to be submitted to Journal of Machine Learning.
+[The SAFE Method for Feature Reduction and Prediction]. soon to be submitted to Journal of Machine Learning.

 **Refereed Conference Proceedings Paper**

 * Bennouna, Mohammed Amine, et al. "The Power of Analytics in Epidemiology for COVID 19." *INFORMS International Conference on Service Science*.
 Springer, Cham, 2021.

+## Honors

+*ORC Best Student Paper Award 2023
+*Honorary Mention of the POMS College of SCM Best Student Paper Competition 2023 *Finalist of the Jeff McGill Student Paper Award 2022 *Second Place in Service Science Best Student Paper Award 2021 *Accepted into MSOM SIG Healthcare 2021
+*ICSS Best Conference Paper Award 2021
+*Finalist of the Doing Good with Good OR Competition 2021 *Finalist of the Public Sector Operations Research Best Paper Competition 2021